LCfP/Agent-Based-Auction-Model/README.md

 # Agent-Based-Auction-Model

-This repository hosts the Agent-based auction models project
+This repository hosts the LCfP Agent-based auctions project.